 Do You Need Help?

-• If you ever suspect human trafficking, call the National Human Trafficking Hotline at 1-888-373-7888 or text HELP to BEFREE233733
+• National Human Trafficking Hotline: 1-888-373-7888 or text HELP to 233733 (BEFREE)

-• The National Runaway Switchboard 1-800-RUNAWAY
+• National Runaway Safeline: 1-800-RUNAWAY

-• National Center for Missing & Exploited Children 1-800-843-5678
+• National Center for Missing & Exploited Children: 1-800-843-5678

 How You Can Help

-Join the mission
+Support the mission

 Our goal is to educate our local communities on this very real problem that is active right here in our neighborhoods by sharing the common traits to watch for in cases of human trafficking, to help address the precursors that lead to vulnerability of exploitation, to teach how to build resilience in our youth, and to strengthen our churches as safe havens in this fight.